oranav/i9300_emmc_toolbox/README.md

 5. Resize the boot partition:
 	`exploit/sboot_exploit.py --shellcode shellcode/change_boot_partition_size.bin`
 6. eMMC should be working right now.
 You can use a normal recovery SD card [as described here](https://forum.xda-developers.com/galaxy-s3/general/galaxy-s-iii-gt-i9300-hard-brick-fix-t1916796).
 This will install sboot on your eMMC, using *SDCARD mode*.
-7. You're able to use Odin or [Heimdall](https://github.com/Benjamin-Dobell/Heimdall) to flash a new ROM to your device (you also need to repartition, i.e. flash a new PIT).
+7. eMMC is functional!
+You can use Odin or [Heimdall](https://github.com/Benjamin-Dobell/Heimdall) to flash a new ROM to your device (you also need to repartition, i.e. [flash a new PIT](https://forum.xda-developers.com/galaxy-s3/help/solved-pit-bricked-dead-problem-gt-t2535367)).
+Flashing a new PIT may not work with Heimdall, so use Odin if this is the case.
+Afterwards, flash some recovery (e.g. TWRP) and format all the user partitions to ext4 (/cache, /data, /preload, /sdcard).
+Then flash some firmware and your phone is good to go (except for EFS which is missing now).

 ### Obtaining a firmware dump